Snger/reading-notes/platforms/GNU.md

 !$:p – print out the word that !$ would substitute
 !* – the previous command except for the last word (e.g. if you type ‘find some_file.txt /‘, then !* would give you ‘find some_file.txt‘)
 !*:p – print out what !* would substitute

+## md5sum - compute and check MD5 message digest
+> Print or check MD5 (128-bit) checksums.
+> With no FILE, or when FILE is -, read standard input.
+	-b, --binary
+read in binary mode (default unless reading tty stdin)
+	-c, --check
+read MD5 sums from the FILEs and check them
+	--tag
+create a BSD-style checksum
+	-t, --text
+read in text mode (default if reading tty stdin)
+> For checking, go to the directory that contains filename and run this command:
+	md5sum filename | grep hash